Biofouling: Biology

 Biofouling organisms are highly diverse, and extend far beyond the attachment of barnacles and seaweeds.
 According to some estimates, over 1,700 species comprising over 4,000 organisms are responsible for biofouling.
 Biofouling is divided into microfouling—biofilm formation and bacterial adhesion—and macrofouling—attachment of larger organisms.
 Due to the distinct chemistry and biology that determine what prevents them from settling, organisms are also classified as hard- or soft-fouling types.
-Calcareous (hard) fouling organisms include barnacles, encrusting bryozoans, mollusks, polychaete and other tube worms, and zebra mussels.
-Examples of non-calcareous (soft) fouling organisms are seaweed, hydroids, algae and biofilm "slime".
+Calcareous (hard) fouling organisms include barnacles, encrusting bryozoans, mollusks such as zebra mussels, and polychaete and other tube worms.
+Examples of non-calcareous (soft) fouling organisms are seaweed, hydroids, algae, and biofilm "slime".
 Together, these organisms form a fouling community.

 Ecosystem formation

 Marine fouling is typically described as following four stages of ecosystem development.
 Within the first minute the van der Waals interaction causes the submerged surface to be covered with a conditioning film of organic polymers.
 In the next 24 hours, this layer allows the process of bacterial adhesion to occur, with both diatoms and bacteria (e.g. Vibrio alginolyticus, Pseudomonas putrefaciens) attaching, initiating the formation of a biofilm.
 By the end of the first week, the rich nutrients and ease of attachment into the biofilm allow secondary colonizers of spores of macroalgae (e.g. Enteromorpha intestinalis, Ulothrix) and protozoans (e.g. Vorticella, Zoothamnium sp.) to attach themselves.
 Within two to three weeks, the tertiary colonizers—the macrofoulers—have attached.
-These include tunicates, mollusks and sessile cnidarians.
+These include tunicates, mollusks, and sessile cnidarians.